 At SeedLegals we have just launched our “Contract Variation Agreement” that has the power to legally change your employee’s existing employment contract to include all of the terms mentioned above (and others), that could be crucial for your company’s survival.

 The agreement will explain that if you are requesting these varied terms because of coronavirus that they will only be temporary and the employee’s terms will return to their original terms as soon as possible.

-How do I find or create a Contract Variation Agreement?
+How do I find or create a contract variation agreement?

 You can create all your contract variation agreements on SeedLegals, free of charge, here’s how:

-- Sign up on SeedLegals
+- Sign up/sign in to SeedLegals

 - Create your company (we’ll automatically fetch the details from Companies House, or not, if you are a sole trader)